Tour type: Small Group

 Internal flights upgrade

-You can upgrade this felucca sailboat trip to an additional night in the Aswan hotel if you prefer, and in this case you'll spend tonight in Aswan and re-join the group tomorrow morning when they leave the Felucca at Komombo.
+You can upgrade this felucca sailboat trip to an additional night in the Aswan hotel if you prefer, and in this case you'll spend tonight in Aswan and re-join the group tomorrow morning for the journey to Luxor.
 All other touring remains the same.

 On board felucca